Spring 2017 Career Fair

 - The organization's mission

 - Their available positions

 Your personal pitch is how you start a conversation with an employer.
 It is a statement of who you are, why you are interested in their organization, and your strengths and skills.

 - Explain your interest in the organization and position

-- Describe your strengths and qualifications giving examples
+- Describe your strengths and qualifications by giving examples

 - Ask a relevant question

-View an example of a personal pitch below.
+View an example of a personal pitch in the video below.

 - Wear a suit!
-Choose conservative colors: blue, brown, black or gray.
+Choose a conservative color such as blue, brown, black, or gray.